enumerbs/Project3-Group6/README.md

 - Source datasets (World Bank Group) Terms of Use
     - https://www.worldbank.org/en/about/legal/terms-of-use-for-datasets
     - https://creativecommons.org/licenses/by/4.0/
+The project utilizes publicly available, open-source datasets from trusted organizations such as the World Bank.
+Before incorporating any data into our system, we carefully verify its accuracy, reliability, and alignment with our intended goals, ensuring ethical use of the information.
+Copyright and Fair Use:
+The datasets have been reviewed to ensure compliance with all relevant copyright protections, specifically adhering to the World Bank’s Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+This allows the use of the data as long as proper attribution is provided to the World Bank.
+By following these licensing terms, we maintain respect for the intellectual property rights of data providers and ensure legal use of the data.
+Intended Use Documentation:
+The intended use of these datasets, both now and in the future, has been clearly documented and aligned with the terms of use provided by the data sources.
+Our application uses the data for educational and analytical purposes, providing insights into global trends such as population growth, without commercial exploitation.
+We maintain transparency by documenting how the data is used, shared, and processed, ensuring ongoing compliance with all usage terms.
+Data Collection Verification:
+We have thoroughly examined the collection process of the datasets to confirm that they were sourced from authorized, legitimate providers.
+For example, the World Bank dataset is publicly available and compiled from reputable global sources, ensuring ethical sourcing of the data.
+This investigation ensures that the data is free from ethical concerns related to improper access or unauthorized use.
 ## How to use the API

 The API will return JSON data for queries such as: